 Trait #4.
 Quick Learner Outside Of Programming

-Just like a teacher needs working knowledge of the field she’s teaching, good programmers need to understand about the environment their softwares will work within.
+Just like a teacher needs working knowledge of the field she’s teaching, good programmers need to understand about the environment their software will work within.
 Unless your company is working to develop programming tools like compilers and IDEs, your programmers are working outside the realm of programming.
 Hence, it is essential that programmers know and understand they are gonna work in.
 Of course, you do not require a CPA with computer science degree to work on your accounting software projects, but a programmer who does not gets the basic idea of math and other rules of business involved, is going to be a liability.

 If you are seriously considering a candidate for hiring, then take them on a tour of the facility and provide a brief about how various departments function and other jargon-free overviews of how the company works.
 Candidates who ask pointed questions that show their understanding of what is talked about, then you must come to a decision to hire them.